-Our original Fellowship became incorporated by Letter Patent May 27, 1997 pursuant to the Canada Corporations Act.
+Our original Church became incorporated by Letter Patent May 27, 1997 pursuant to the Canada Corporations Act.
 It was recognized as a registered charity May 27, 1998, Registration number #887274678RRR0001.
-Then our name was changed by Supplementary Letters Patent to the Clergy Support Memorial Fellowship February 10/2011 to better reflect the wider Mission of the Fellowship.
+Then our name was changed by Supplementary Letters Patent to the Clergy Support Memorial Church February 10/2011 to better reflect the wider Mission of the Church.

-Clergy Support Memorial Fellowship is now recognized by the Governments of Ontario, Nova Scotia, British Columbia, Alberta and Quebec to solemnize marriage for any person who makes such a request.
+Clergy Support Memorial Church is now recognized by the Governments of Ontario, Nova Scotia, British Columbia, Alberta and Quebec to solemnize marriage for any person who makes such a request.

-Our Fellowship recognizes the credentials of other faith communities.
+Our Church recognizes the credentials of other faith communities.
 Please see Standards of Ministry.

 As we say above, we share our portion of the "truth" through pastoral care, teaching, counseling, chaplaincies (paid and volunteer), house churches, and social justice projects etc. Try us; you will like us!